 Students who have received a degree in the past 5 years are: required to provide at least 1 academic reference from faculty at that institution and encouraged to provide at least 2 academic references.
 Students more than 5 years away from their most recent degree are encouraged to provide at least 1 academic reference.

-In effort to support our applicants during the CoVid-19 Pandemic, standardized test scores for applications to the 2022-2023 academic year are optional for all master’s degree programs.
+In effort to support our applicants during the CoVid-19 Pandemic, standardized test scores for applications submitted for Fall 2023 are optional for all master’s degree programs.
 For other programs please confirm requirements by checking our website and individual department pages for detailed information on the application and/or department requirements.
 Applicants will need to present evidence of quantitative and analytical writing ability.
 To demonstrate this ability, candidates must complete all questions under the Quantitative & Analytical Assessment section within the application.
 You will find these questions under the Program Materials section under the Questions tab.

 Columbia University Mailman School of Public Health will continue our holistic application review process.
 The admissions committee will make no assumptions if a standardized test score is omitted from an application, but inclusion of a good score may improve the overall application of a candidate with deficiencies in some areas.
 Applicants with no evidence of quantitative or writing coursework are encouraged to submit test scores.
 If you plan on submitting your test scores, please use the codes below.